- Enjoy an evening gastronomy tour around Lisbon on your first night

 Day 3: Day-Trip to Sintra, Cascais & Estoril

 Your next stop will be the Cabo da Roca, the westernmost point of Portugal and mainland Europe.
 Enjoy the gorgeous views across the Atlantic Ocean as waves crash onto the shore.
-On the return trip to Lisbon, you will have time to appreciate the fishing harbor and tourist center of Cascais, the former summer residence of the Portuguese royal family, and nowadays an excellent spot for surfing.
+On the return trip to Lisbon, you will have time to appreciate the fishing harbor and tourist center of Cascais, the former summer residence of the Portuguese royal family and an excellent spot for surfing nowadays.
 You'll also be able to visit the luxury entertainment town of Estoril, known for its casino (the largest in Europe) and attractive gardens.

 Chat with a local specialist who can help organize your trip.